 He stands at the door and knocks!
 (Rev 3:20)

 Would you rather meet Him as Kinsman Redeemer or as Righteous Judge?

-If you’ve never opened God’s free gift of salvation through Jesus (Rom 3:23, 6:23), please please please be persuaded to do it now!
+If you’ve never opened God’s free gift of salvation through Jesus (Rom 3:23, 6:23), if you’ve never invited Him to save you from sin and death, please please please be persuaded to do it now!
 It’s simple.
 Just tell God from your heart that you admit you’re a sinner that needs a Savior (“For all have sinned and fall short of the glory of God.”
 Rom 3:23) that you’re done running your own life, and that you’re ready to make Jesus Lord of your life.

 If you confess with your mouth Jesus as Lord, and believe in your heart that God has raised Him from the dead, you shall be saved.
 For with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.
 For the Scripture says, “Whoever believes in Him will not be disappointed.”
 (Rom 10:9-11)

 The decision that saves you is that simple!

 Simple… But no one said living it out will be easy.
 Especially now.